galexynye/midi-sequencing/src/pages/post/2019-05-13-new-music-sequencing/newmusicsequencing.md

 ## How to Actually Learn Music

 Let's say you wanted to be the best music maker you could possibly be.
-Should you go to music school?
-Probably not.

-I say this as a graduate of Berklee College of Music.

-For example: Is writing jazz big band arrangements a necessary skill in the 21st century?
-Not at all.
-But it was REQUIRED in my major.

-Did it help me get better at music?
-Yes, simply because it was a project that had something to do with music.

-Here's a fact of life, if you want to get good at something you have to do it.
+Here's a simple fact of life, if you want to get good at something you have to do it.
 Sometimes you have to do it a lot.

+The best possible thing you can do to get better at making any kind of music is to show up everyday and do it.

+Some great information can help you improve.
+But more often than not, information that seems great never ends up doing anything but taking up time you could have better spent making music.

 ## How People Get Off Track